Download Windmills Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data by MAPOG

 Note:

-Click on the “Download Data” button.
-Choose between downloading a sample or the full dataset.
-Select the desired format—Shapefile, KML, GeoJSON, or one of the other supported formats.
-Accept the terms and click download to save the data.
+Click on “Download Data.”
+Choose between sample data or the full dataset.
+Select your preferred format (Shapefile, KML, GeoJSON, or 15+ others), accept the terms, and hit the final download button to start the process.

 Conclusion